2020 Belize prison escape: Aftermath

 Police and prison guards began a manhunt for the escapees within minutes of their escape, with the police commissioner advising the public 'to be extremely vigilant and careful when using the highways' as escaped inmates were 'armed and dangerous.'
 On 13 October, names and mugshots of all escapees were released, with an appeal for the public's help.
+(Note: Loop News 2020a.
+Including two Guatemalan nationals, and at least 13 men charged or convicted of murder Loop News 2020a.
+The escapees were identified as Elroy Henry, Luis Paiz, Luke Bowen, Rudy Herrera, Mark Pelayo, Juan Ramirez, Akeem Tillett, Kevin Buller, Carlos Montejo, Deandre Guiffarro, Darren Vasquez, Christopher Bradley, Elser Oseguera, Enrique Martinez, Erwin Lanza, Eutychus Nunez, George Bednrick, Joel Sierra, Kendale Flores, Kenroy Gamboa, Micheal Faux, Orlando Smith, Oswaldo Perez, Phillip Bowen, Santos Lopez, Victor Galeano and White Deon Loop News 2020a.
+The Amandala identified Joel Sierra, Carlos Montejo, and Elser Oseguera as among the hostage takers (and escape masterminds) Amandala 2020a.
+The Central Prison warden named Carlos Montejo and Jose Guerra as the hostage-and-escape orchestrators, with Joel Sierra an enlisted accomplice (in "Prison CEO: Carlos Montejo and Jose Guerra were the Masterminds Behind the Prison Break" (2020)).)
 That same day, armed police officers and soldiers engaged an escapee (Akeem Tillett, armed with the stolen rifle) in a shootout on Coastal Road, Belize, resulting in the latter's death.
 By 3 November, all but five (of 27 escapees still alive) had been reapprehended.
 By 31 January 2021, the last escapees still at large were taken into custody in Ladyville, Belize.